particle-iot/docs/src/content/guide/getting-started/modes.md

 {{{vine "https://vine.co/v/eZUX7KJQnbX/embed/simple"}}}

 If your device is flashing green, it is trying to connect to the internet.
 If you already entered your wifi credentials, give your device a few seconds to connect and start breathing cyan.
 If you haven't yet connected your device to wifi, then set your device to [Listening Mode](#photon-modes-listening-mode).

+### Connecting to the Cloud

+When the device is in the process of connecting to the cloud, it will rapidly flash cyan.
+You often see this mode when you first connect your Photon to a network, after it has just flashed green.

+### Wi-Fi Off

+If your device is breathing white, the Wi-Fi module is off.
+You might see this mode if:

+- You have set your module to `MANUAL` or `SEMI_AUTOMATIC` in your user firmware
+- You have called `WiFi.off()` in your user firmware

 ### Listening Mode